zachpmanson/notes/notes/Notes/Networks/Internet/Internet Standards/RSS/Feed URI Scheme.md

 NetNewsWire still exists, actively supported and of extremely high quality.
 At the time of writing it is what I use for following feeds.
 19 years later, it still supports `feed://` links!
 It works great.
 I wish this was more common.

-In honours of this I have added a subscribe link to this website!
+In honour of this I have added a subscribe link to this website!

 [^1]: [As stated by Jens Alfke](https://lobste.rs/c/d29mru), a former Apple developer, who developed the feature with Ricci Adams.
 The comment also mentions that the feed reader was supported in Apple Mail, although I do not know if Apple Mail supported `feed://` links.